 The fact that absolutive and ergative case and cross-reference marking are unavailable in nominalizations suggests that the head that is responsible for the assignment of these case values and the licensing of cross-reference morphology is absent in these constructions.
-I propose that this head is T^0 - this is corroborated by the fact that tense-related morphology may not be used on a nominalized predicate: attempts to attach the nominalizing suffix to a predicate marked with the future, modal future or past tense suffix renders an illicit wordform (51).
+I propose that this head is T^0 - this is corroborated by the fact that tense-related morphology may not be used on a nominalized predicate: attempts to attach the nominalizing suffix to a predicate marked with the future, modal future or past tense suffix renders an illicit wordform (55).
 The availability of the case assigned to the applicative indirect object, on the other hand, suggests that this case may be licensed in the absence of T^0 .

 '''

-(51) a. kwe-te-ç'e
+(55) a. ķwe-te-č'e

 go-FUT-NML

+b. ķwe-n-č'e

-b. kwe-nə-ç'e go-MOD-NML (Bz; Chernyshev 2014)
+go-MOD-NML (Bz; Chernyshev 2014)

-c. kwe-ва-ç'e
+c. ķwe-ва-č'e

 go-PST-NML (Bz)

 '''

-In section 2.3 I proposed the following analysis for case assignment in the language: absolutive case is assigned by T^0 , while the ergative and applicative arguments are assigned inherent oblique case by v^0 and $Appl^0$ respectively; this configuration is illustrated in (17).
+In section 2.3 I proposed the following analysis for case assignment in the language: absolutive case is assigned by T^0 , while the ergative and applicative arguments are assigned inherent oblique case by v^0 and $Appl^0$ respectively; this configuration is illustrated in (21).
 Absolutive case is then unavailable in nominalizations due to the absence of T^0 in the relevant construction.
 In regards to ergative case, I propose, following similar proposals for accusative case (Watanabe, 1996; Kishimoto, 2006), that v^0 may only assign ergative case in the presence of T^0 (see also Legate 2008 on the dependence of inherent ergative case assignment in Hindi on the presence of perfective aspect).
-Since T^0 is the locus of absolutive case assignment, ergative case in West Circassian is then predicted to be impossible in the absence of an absolutive argument - a prediction that is borne out: no predicate in the language assigns ergative case in the absence of an absolutive argument (see e.g. Arkadiev et al. 2009, 75).
-Thus, this restriction on ergative case assignment is essentially an alternative implementation of the dependent case approach to ergative case advocated by Marantz (2000); Deal (2010); Baker (2014), among others.
-The case-assigning function of Appl 0 , on the other hand, does not depend on the presence of T^0 - thus, oblique case may be assigned to the indirect object within a nominalized construction.
+The case-assigning function of $Appl^0$, on the other hand, does not depend on the presence of T^0 - thus, oblique case may be assigned to the indirect object within a nominalized construction.

-The derivation of the nominalized construction in (50b)-(50c) is represented in (52): the only DP within the vP that is assigned case in situ is the applicative indirect object.
+The derivation of the nominalized construction in (54b)-(54c) is represented in (56): the only DP within the vP that is assigned case in situ is the applicative indirect object.
 In the absence of T^0 , the theme remains as a caseless NP in its base position and is subsequently pronounced as an incorporee of the nominalized verb.
-Since v^0 does not assign ergative case, the external argument also remains caseless until the merging of Poss0 above the nominalizer, which then assigns case to the highest eligible DP within its scope - the external argument - and attracts it to its specifier.
-Within the possessor DP, the demonstrative m_0 is spelled out as a separate phonological word due to its phrasal status.
+Since v^0 does not assign ergative case, the external argument also remains caseless until the merging of $Poss^0$ above the nominalizer, which then assigns case to the highest eligible DP within its scope - the external argument - and attracts it to its specifier.
+The possessor DP gets mapped to a single phonological word, to the exclusion of the demonstrative, which is spelled out as a separate word due to its phrasal status (to be discussed below).
 The indirect object DP is also spelled out as a separate phonological word.
 While the indirect object DP appears to the right of the possessive prefix belonging to the higher DP, it surfaces to the left of it due to the Non-recursive constraint: the phonological words corresponding to the indirect object and possessor DPs are spelled out as separate phonological words and thus cannot be embedded within the phonological word corresponding to the higher DP.
-I assume that the variable order of the possessor and indirect object in (50b)-(50c) is made possible by DP-internal scrambling: the indirect object may be optionally scrambled to adjoin at the edge of DP.
+I assume that the variable order of the possessor and indirect object in (54b)-(54c) is made possible by DP-internal scrambling: the indirect object may be optionally scrambled to adjoin at the edge of DP.